 Now, I want to talk a little bit about what you should, what you will be expecting, should expect from me this vlogmas, that’s a thing.
 But this vlogmas I’m going to be doing a lot of tutorials.
 I’m going to be doing, I’m going to be doing a lot of behind the scenes with me setting up my podcast for next year.

-So I’m going to give you my top, probably, blocks of content.
+I’m going to give you my top, probably, blocks of content.
 And then from these blocks, you can do five, six of each.
-So let’s talk about let’s, let me show you these blocks as opposed to doing this little dance so you can understand what I’m kind of talking about.
+Let’s talk about let’s, let me show you these blocks as opposed to doing this little dance so you can understand what I’m kind of talking about.

 These are the five type of content blocks that I’m going to go through and I’ll show you how you can create from these blocks, your 25 videos.
-So the first one is a step by step process as one block.
+The first one is a step by step process as one block.
 The second one is recommending your toolkit.

-So tools that you use, the third one is reviews and comparisons.
+Tools that you use, the third one is reviews and comparisons.
 The fourth one is case studies and stories, and the fifth one is tips, guides and help, right?
-So I’m going to go into all of these in detail.
-So you can see from these five categories, you can do, you know, three, four, five, or six different things within these categories, as opposed to thinking 25 different videos, where do I even start?
+I’m going to go into all of these in detail.
+You can see from these five categories, you can do, you know, three, four, five, or six different things within these categories, as opposed to thinking 25 different videos, where do I even start?

 Like, you know, get them from this category.
-So let’s go through these in detail.
-So the first one is a step-by-step process as a content block.
-So let’s have a look at what this involves.
-So for my step-by-step process, content pieces, I’ll be doing a lot of tutorials.
+Let’s go through these in detail.
+The first one is a step-by-step process as a content block.
+Let’s have a look at what this involves.
+For my step-by-step process, content pieces, I’ll be doing a lot of tutorials.
 I’ll be doing a lot of how-to videos.